 - Keys are much easier to press compared to the membrane keyboards.
 Your fingers will thank you for the switch.

 - The force required to press the keys(Actuation force) on a mechanical keyboard is much lesser compared to the normal keyboards (more than 80 grams).

-- Mechanical Keyboard keys are mostly made of a much superior material and feel great when they come in contact with your fingers.
-They can last for 5-10 years, have much longer life.
+- Mechanical Keyboard keys are mostly made of much superior material and feel great when they come in contact with your fingers.
+They can last for 5-10 years, have a much longer life.

 - Mechanical keyboards most of them are backlit which makes it a delight to work with them.

-- They give you better typing speed compared to anything else you can get your hands on, I type faster on a mechanical keyboard compared to even when working on the Macbook Pro.
+- They give you better typing speed compared to anything else you can get your hands on, I type faster on a mechanical keyboard compared to even when working on the MacBook Pro.